 Application and timeline

 Applications can be submitted via the relevant Heineken operating company.
-The Secretary General of the Heineken Africa Foundation can advise on project proposal ideas.
+The General Manager of the Heineken Africa Foundation can advise on project proposal ideas.
 Please contact HAF@Heineken.com for further information.

-Once an application has been fully completed the form can be submitted to the Secretary General.
+Once an application has been fully completed the form can be submitted to the General Manager.
 After a first review of the application, the manager may request additional information or make suggestions for improvement.
 Following this, the application will be sent to the independent Heineken Africa Foundation Advisory Board, who will advise the Board of Trustees of the Foundation.
 The trustees make the final decision to accept or reject the application.
-Feedback will be provided to the applicant by the Secretary General within two weeks after the Board of Trustees has made a decision.
+Feedback will be provided to the applicant by the General Manager within two weeks after the Board of Trustees has made a decision.

 |proposals received by|